 To further emphasize their anti-pollution benefits, brands are now using more specific environmental language to target consumers, such as the Chinese brands Hua Niang and Fumakilla integrating the words“anti-PM2,5” (PM2,5 refers to a certain size of harmful particulate matter in the air) directly on their packaging.
 However, no official tests can prove the real link between these products and their actions on PM2.5.

 This opens up opportunities for brands to rethink their communication strategy and give clear messages about the benefits of their anti-pollution ingredients to avoid losing consumers’ trust in their products.

 We would like to introduce a few key things you should include in the marketing plan for your anti-pollution skincare products.

 1/ Build your (nicely Design) Chinese website, mobile friendly

-A website is the most important factor for any Western business looking to promote their products in China.
+A website is the most important factor for any Western business looking to promote its products in China.

 First thing first, it should be hosted in China and use natural Mandarin- the local language.
-By this way, Chinese customers will be able to read and apprehend what you want to communicate as well as your website can be optimized for Baidu search engine.
+In this way, Chinese customers will be able to read and apprehend what you want to communicate as well as your website can be optimized for the Baidu search engine.

 To succeed online in China, you can’t simply just add another language to your international site.
 You need to create a specific website, with its own domain name, its own localized content and integrate it with Chinese social media and e-commerce third-parties.
 Always keep the targeted user in mind when approaching how to design a Chinese website.